🛠 Windows Fix

 Scan for Malware

-Real Example of This Issue
+Real Life Example

 Frequently Asked Questions

-Why do I see this on my own computer?
+Why do I see this error?

 Will this delete my files?

-No — this error only blocks actions.
-Your files are safe.
+No, this error only blocks actions — your files are safe.

 Final Thoughts